@state and @action

 @action

-decorates the method for updating the current module's state, and the following example increase
+@action decorates the method for updating the current module's state, and the following example increase is a method that can be used to update the current module's state.

 Reactant module state management is based on Redux, which is identical to the mutation update operation we generally use because it uses Mutative.